davidschober/recipes/index.md

 ### Ingredients

 * water
-* vinegar
+* White vinegar
 * button mushrooms
-*

 ### Directions

-* Boil 1/2 water and 1/2 vinegar
+* Boil 1/2 water and 1/2 white vinegar
 * Add button mushrooms for 5 minutes
 * Drain
 * Cool mushrooms with lemons and peppercorns
-* Place in jars
+* Place in jars (not the lemons)
-* Fill with vinegar

-Questions:

-* sliced lemons?
-How many?
-Do you put the lemons in the jars?
-I don't remember lemons.
-* White vinegar?
-* Fill with vinegar - new vinegar, the vinegar/water mix?
+* Fill with white vinegar to cover

-* How many peppercorns?
-Black peppercorns?
-* Amounts??
+### Notes

+We think the lemons are sliced and used only during cooling.
+They do not go in the jars.

 ## Pitte ’N Chiuse